DETAILED CORRESPONDENCE

 With respect to claim 33, Bosnes et al. teach the method wherein the IVT template is a DNA produced by PCR using a biotinylated forward primer [see Figure 1].

-Although Bosnes et al. does not explicitly teach the method of claim 26, g) repeating steps a) to f) at least once, wherein the second magnetic bead of step f) of the (or each) immediately previous cycle is reused as the second magnetic bead in step d) of the following cycle, and optionally wherein the first magnetic bead of step c) of the (or each) immediately previous cycle is reused as the first magnetic bead in step a) of the following cycle and 27 wherein step g) comprises repeating steps a) to f) at least 2, 3, 4, 5, or 6 times, Bosnes et al. does teach that IVT can be efficiently performed from a biotinylated template immobilized on Dynabeads Streptavidin beads and immobilized templates can be re-used in sequential reactions, and higher concentrations of mRNA can be obtained by including concentration steps using different beads for generic binding and elution [see column 1].
+Although Bosnes et al. does not explicitly teach the method of claim 26, g) repeating steps a) to f) at least three times, wherein the second magnetic bead of step f) of the (or each) immediately previous cycle is reused as the second magnetic bead in step d) of the following cycle, and optionally wherein the first magnetic bead of step c) of the (or each) immediately previous cycle is reused as the first magnetic bead in step a) of the following cycle and 27 wherein step g) comprises repeating steps a) to f) at least 4, 5, or 6 times, Bosnes et al. does teach that IVT can be efficiently performed from a biotinylated template immobilized on Dynabeads Streptavidin beads and immobilized templates can be re-used in sequential reactions, and higher concentrations of mRNA can be obtained by including concentration steps using different beads for generic binding and elution [see column 1].
 As such, before the effective filing date of the claimed invention, it would have been obvious for one of ordinary skill in the art to optimize the method conditions for repeating steps and one of ordinary skill in the art would desire to do so in order to maximize mRNA production and purification for downstream therapeutic applications as taught by Bosnes et al.

-14. Claims 30 and 32 are rejected under 35 U.S.C.
-103 as being unpatentable over Bosnes et al. (Invitrogen, 2017; cited on IDS filed on 01/12/2024) as applied to claims 26-29 and 33 above, and further in view of Finne et al. (WO 2006/085104 A1; cited on IDS filed on 01/12/2024) and Bosch (WO 2015/188994 A1; cited on IDS filed on 01/12/2024 with machine translation attached).
+11. The rejection of claims 30 and 32 under 35 U.S.C.
+103 as being unpatentable over Bosnes et al. (Invitrogen, 2017; cited on IDS filed on 01/12/2024) as applied to claims 26-29 and 33 above, and further in view of Finne et al. (WO 2006/085104 A1; cited on IDS filed on 01/12/2024) and Bosch (WO 2015/188994 A1; cited on IDS filed on 01/12/2024 with machine translation attached) is maintained for the reasons of record and the reasons set forth below.
+The rejection has been modified in order to address applicants’ amendment to the claims.

-15. The relevant teachings of Bosnes et al. as applied to claims 26-29 and 33 are set forth above.
+12. The relevant teachings of Bosnes et al. as applied to claims 26-29 and 33 are set forth above.

-However, Bosnes et al. does not teach the method of claim 30, wherein the conditions of contacting the purified RNA in the presence of a binding solution comprising an oligoethylene glycol and salt, the oligoethylene glycol comprising from about 2 to about 70 ethylene glycol units in linear arrangement, wherein during the contacting the oligoethylene glycol is present at a concentration of at least about 35% v/v and the salt is present at a concentration of between about 1 M and about 2 M and the method of claim 32, wherein step e) washing comprises use of a wash buffer comprising an aqueous C1-C6 alcohol and/or an aqueous C2-C10 polyol.
+However, Bosnes et al. does not teach the method of claim 30, wherein the conditions of contacting the purified RNA in the presence of a binding solution comprising an oligoethylene glycol and salt, the oligoethylene glycol comprising from 2 to 70 ethylene glycol units in linear arrangement, wherein during the contacting the oligoethylene glycol is present at a concentration of at least 35% v/v and the salt is present at a concentration of between 1 M and 2 M and the method of claim 32, wherein step e) washing comprises use of a wash buffer comprising an aqueous C1-C6 alcohol and/or an aqueous C2-C10 polyol.

 Finne et al. teach similar methods of purifying nucleic acids such as DNA and RNA using a magnetic bead solid support in the presence of a oligoethylene glycol comprising from about 2 to about 70 ethylene glycol units in linear arrangement at 10-90% and a salt [see Abstract; p.
 6-7] in order to obtain high quality and pure nucleic acid preparations [see p.
 1].